gvanzin-allegheny/code-of-conduct/conduct.md

 #### Unacceptable Conduct

 - Students should not needlessly escalate the conflict.
-- Students should not refuse to resolve the conflict
+- Students should not refuse to resolve the conflict.
 - Students should not purposely cause conflicts.

 ### Infractions